 While you may think you just need a fab shop to machine your metal parts, you may also need other services to give your components the finishing touches they need in terms of performance, protection, or look and feel.
 Some additional services you may require include assembly, hand finishing or surface coatings.
 Make note of all processes required to complete your part and build these steps into your production plan and budget.
 The scope of services you need can also impact your selection of machining partner, which is next on our list, especially if you prefer to work with a one-stop shop.

 Looking for a fabrication shop for your machined parts?
-Download our guide to find the right contract manufacturing partner.
+Download our guide to choosing a machine shop for your project.